-Built on competitor and created by app developer FindSatoshi Lab, Stepn is a smartphone app that lets users earn money by walking, jogging, or running for a narrowly delineated time period that refreshes every 24 hours.
+Built on Ethereum competitor Solana and created by app developer FindSatoshi Lab, Stepn is a smartphone app that lets users earn money by walking, jogging, or running for a narrowly delineated time period that refreshes every 24 hours.

 The rewards come in Stepn’s native cryptocurrency, the Green Satoshi Token or GST, and are credited to a wallet created in-game or imported externally.
 Players must start by buying an NFT sneaker to play the game, then can boost the amount of GST earned per session by upgrading their sneakers.
-The sneakers, which are non-fungible tokens () and are tradable on secondary markets, already command high prices, ranging from $400 to $100,000.
+The sneakers, which are non-fungible tokens (NFTs) and are tradable on secondary markets, already command high prices, ranging from $400 to $100,000.

 How does Stepn work?